banner4422/banner4422/README.md

 I work at [Copenhagen Optimization](https://copenhagenoptimization.com/) ✈️

-Currently in my spare time I work on
+In my spare time I work on
 - [Bento Bot](https://bentobot.xyz/) 🍱
 - An overengineered coffee library application ☕️
   - Early WIP, kinda dogfooding it at the moment before a public release